pymelea/search_intention/README.md

   cp .env.local .env
   ```
 - Place a ChatGPT Openai key in the .env file for the script to function properly.
-- Create a virtual environment and run the command and install all the dependences
+- Create a virtual environment and run the command and install all the dependencies
   ```shell
   pip install -r requirements.txt
   ```